-Jennifer currently sits on the Melbourne International Jazz Festival Board and the Melbourne Theatre Company Foundation Board.
-Previous directorships include Heide Museum of Modern Art (Chair) and St Vincent's & Mercy Private Hospital.
+Jennifer currently sits on the Board of the Melbourne International Jazz Festival and is Deputy Chair of the Melbourne Theatre Company Foundation Board.
+Previous directorships include Heide Museum of Modern Art (Chair), St Vincent's & Mercy Private Hospital and St Vincent's Advisory Council Melbourne.

-Andrew Fairley - AM LLB (Melb) Hon Doc (Deakin) FAICD & FAIST
+Andrew Fairley - AM LLB (Melb) Hon Doc (Deakin) FAICD

 Andrew Fairley AM was appointed an industry director by the Minister for Revenue and Financial Services on 4 May 2018.

-He is a Commercial and Equity Lawyer with over 40 years' experience in Superannuation and is a Consultant at Hall & Wilcox.
-He is the immediate past Chair of Equip Super, an industry fund with assets under management of over \$30b.
-He founded the Law Council of Australia's Superannuation Committee in 1985 and served as its Chair for 10 years.
+Andrew was the independent Chair of Togethr Trustees, which acts as Trustee for Equip Super and Catholic Super, with funds under management of \$29b.
+He is a commercial and equity lawyer with over 35 years' experience in superannuation and is a consultant at Hall & Wilcox.
+He founded the Law Council of Australia Superannuation Committee and served as its Chair for 10 years.

-He is the Chair of Qualitas Limited, a leading Australian alternative real estate investment manager.
-He is the former Chair of Zoos Victoria, Parks Victoria, and a former Deputy Chair of Tourism Australia.
+Andrew is also a Director of Qualitas Securities Pty Ltd and Applied International as well as being a former Chair of Zoos Victoria, Parks Victoria, and former Deputy Chair of Tourism Australia.

-He is very involved in the philanthropic sector as Chair of the Sir Andrew Fairley Foundation and Deputy Chair of the Mornington Peninsula Foundation.
+Andrew is very involved in the philanthropic sector and is Deputy Chair of the Mornington Peninsula Foundation and the Sir Andrew Fairley Foundation.

-Claire Mackay - BComLLB LLM GAICD
+Claire Mackay - BCom LLB LLM GAICD